bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 If you are unable to login to ECR, check your IAM user group permissions.

-Now, let's tag our image locally and them push our image to the ECR repository.
+Now, let's tag our image locally and then push our image to the ECR repository.
 Use the following commands:

     $ docker tag workshop-app:latest XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/workshop-app:latest
     $ docker push XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/workshop-app:latest